 8.42.2 Lens optical correction SEI message semantics

 The Lens optical correction SEI message provides the decoder with a lens distortion model to enable image correction.

+The parameters of this SEI message apply to the cropped decoded picture when the frame packing arrangement SEI message is not present in the CLVS.

+If a frame packing arrangement SEI message is present in the CLVS, the parameters of this SEI messages apply to each constituent frame of the frame packing arrangement SEI message.

 loc_cancel_flag equal to 1 indicates that the SEI message cancels the persistence of any previous lens optical correction SEI message in output order that applies to the current layer. loc_cancel_flag equal to 0 indicates that lens optical correction follows.